Ayu-web-cpu/Handwritten_digit_recognition/README.md

 The evaluation of the model is performed in `src/test.py`, where the accuracy and loss on the test dataset are computed to assess the model's performance.

+##How it works
+#Imports:
+Uses PyTorch (torch), torchvision’s datasets and transforms, and PyTorch’s DataLoader.

+#Transform:
+Converts images to tensors and normalizes them to have mean 0.5 and std 0.5.

+Datasets:
+Downloads and loads the MNIST training and test datasets, applying the transform.

+DataLoaders:
+Wraps the datasets in DataLoader objects for easy batch loading during training and testing.

+train_loader shuffles the data for training. test_loader does not shuffle.
+Return:
+Returns both train_loader and test_loader for use in your training and evaluation scripts.